 Before terminating, the program should request that the server free the record context.
-This is done with the xRecordFreeContext function, typically over the record client's control connection to the X server.
+This is done with the XRecordFreeContext function, typically over the record client's control connection to the X server.

-Status XRecordFreeContext(display, context);
+Status XRecordFreeContext( display, context) ;

-context Specifies the record context to free.
+- display Specifies the connection to the X server. - context Specifies the record context to free.